ccnypsych/psy31170/README.md

 * Emailed questions and questions not in that format may be ignored.

 ### Attendence
+* Attendance is mandatory.
+Can miss 2 unexcused.
 * Missing the final project presentation day (unexcused) will result in an F for the course.
 * Send an email at least two weeks in advance about excused absences or exam conflicts.